vagabundeo/mimemail/modules/mimemail_example/README.txt

   This module can be used to test a site to verify that mail is set up properly, or it can be used during the development of Mime Mail to test operation of the module and/or try out bug fixes/new features.
-It also serves as an example of how to programmatically send e-mail with Mime Mail.
+It also serves as an example of how to programmatically send email with Mime Mail.

   To use, install the module then visit: